-D-MANNOSE, a sugar that occurs naturally in many fruits and vegetables, may help prevent UTIs.
+D-Mannose is a sugar that occurs naturally in many fruits and vegetables and it may help prevent UTIs.
 A number of studies have shown that D-mannose can inhibit the adhesion of bacteria to cells in the urinary tract, binding to them and then allowing them to be eliminated via urination.
-A randomized, placebo-controlled clinical trial has shown that 2 grams per day of D-mannose was superior to a placebo and as effective as the antibiotic nitrofurantoin in preventing UTIs.
+A randomized, placebo-controlled clinical trial has shown that 2 grams per day of D-mannose were superior to placebo and as effective as the antibiotic nitrofurantoin in preventing UTIs.
 In another study, D-mannose reduced UTI symptoms in women with an active infection and was more effective than antibiotics for preventing infections.

-CRANBERRY SUPPLEMENTS, made from powdered cranberry juice, contain proanthocyanidins (PACs), antioxidants that have been shown to inhibit adherence of E. coli, the bacteria most commonly linked to UTIs, to cells lining the urinary tract.
-Several reviews have found cranberry products significantly reduced the incidence of UTIs after 12 months compared with a placebo in women with recurrent infections, and some studies show cranberry can decrease recurrences by 30 to 40% in premenopausal women with recurrent UTIs.
-And while some studies show prophylactic antibiotics are slightly more effective than cranberry capsules, they also found antibiotics had more adverse effects, including the risk of antimicrobial resistance and infection from C. difficile or fungi.
-While dosages varied, most studies used 500 milligrams cranberry fruit powder per day.
+Made from powdered cranberry juice, these supps contain proanthocyanidins (PACs), antioxidants that have been shown to inhibit adherence of E. coli, the bacteria most commonly linked to UTIs, to cells lining the urinary tract.
+Several reviews have found cranberry products significantly reduced the incidence of UTIs after 12 months compared with a placebo in women with recurrent infections.
+Some studies show cranberry can decrease recurrences by 30 to 40% in premenopausal women with recurrent UTIs.
+And while some studies show prophylactic antibiotics are slightly more effective than cranberry capsules, they also found antibiotics had more adverse effects.
+These include risk of antimicrobial resistance and infection from C. difficile or fungi.
+While dosages varied, most studies used 500 milligrams of cranberry fruit powder per day.

-PROBIOTICS, beneficial bacteria that prevent the overgrowth of pathogens, may protect against UTIs.
+Beneficial bacteria that prevent the overgrowth of pathogens, probiotics may protect against UTIs.
 Studies suggest certain Lactobacilli strains interfere with the adherence, growth and colonization of pathogenic bacteria and restore healthy bacteria in the urogenital tract.
 In one study, women who used a vaginal suppository containing Lactobacillus strains had significantly fewer UTIs.
-Researchers believe oral probiotics also hold promise, since they don’t lead to antibiotic resistance or overgrowth of pathogenic bacteria.
+Researchers believe oral probiotics also hold promise since they don’t lead to antibiotic resistance or overgrowth of pathogenic bacteria.